involutefish/david_lewin/README.txt

-run python david_lewin.py in shell to calculator all results.
+Run <python david_lewin.py> in shell to get all results.